yykido/os_project/README.md

 ## Troubleshooting

-If you encounter the error "i386-elf-gcc: No such file or directory", make sure you have installed the i386-elf toolchain as described in the Prerequisites section.
+If you encounter the error i386-elf-gcc: No such file or directory, ensure that you have extracted the i386elfgcc.zip file and installed the toolchain properly as described above.

 ## License